Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 “a psychological intervention based on modern behavioral psychology, including Relational Frame Theory, that applies mindfulness and acceptance processes, and commitment and behavior change processes, to the creation of psychological flexibility” (Hayes, “The Six Core Processes of ACT”).

-To put it in less clinical terms, Dr. Russell Harris (2011) has also defined ACT as “a mindfulness-based behavioral therapy that challenges the ground rules of most Western psychology” with the goal of helping patients create a rich and meaningful life, even with the existence of pain and suffering
+To put it in less clinical terms and make it a bit easier to understand, Dr. Russell Harris (2011) has defined ACT as “a mindfulness-based behavioral therapy that challenges the ground rules of most Western psychology” with the goal of helping patients create a rich and meaningful life and develop mindfulness skills, even with the existence of pain and suffering.

-There are six core processes of ACT that guide patients through therapy and provide a framework for developing psychological flexibility (Harris, 2011):
+Six core processes of ACT guide patients through therapy and provide a framework for developing psychological flexibility (Harris, 2011).
+These six core processes of ACT include the following:

 - Cognitive Defusion